- Biological Inventions

 Illustration 1: S, an upcoming singer was performing at a Christmas party.
 The audience cannot record the song without taking due permission from S.

 Illustration 2: A certain producer can generate revenue through the signing performance of a certain singer, only limited to the film or the album.
 He is prohibited from generating revenue through using the song as ringtone and caller tune.

 Q4.
-What are the relevant provisions with regards to assignment?
+What are the relevant provisions with regard to the assignment?

 It is pertinent to note that the lobbyists for the amendment were artists associated with Bollywood.
 As a result of which the amendments, as time would tell, would probably be beneficial for performers of Bollywood.
 Following the amendment there have various petitions filed challenging its validity by composers and lyricists themselves.
 A certain association of Bhojpuri singers claimed, that the said amendment would harm their interests.
 This is because of the provision for mandatory sharing of royalties with the performers.
 This would actually in practice reduce their single lump sum advance payment.
-The reason would be the fact that regional and classical songs do not enjoy the kind of popularity Bollywood songs do.
-For similar reasons, people associated offbeat Hindi movies and music would also suffer, as they would have to be commercially successful in order to earn any profits.
-This would result in ruining of a rich and diverse culture of movies and songs in the country.
-The only way to avoid compulsory sharing of royalty provision seems to sign a contract which would be governed by the copyright laws of another country.
-The chances of this condition being of any help to regional composer and lyricist is slim.
-The term “equal sharing of royalties” is also vague in the sense that it does not provide for any specific method of for computation of the share of royalties of each one involved in the process.
-Compulsory joining of copyrights societies is also a coercive measure and its ambiguous if the society is Indian or international.
+The reason would be the fact that regional and classical songs do not enjoy the kind of popular Bollywood songs do.
+For similar reasons, people associated with offbeat Hindi movies and music would also suffer, as they would have to be commercially successful in order to earn any profits.
+This would result in the ruining of a rich and diverse culture of movies and songs in the country.
+The only way to avoid the compulsory sharing of royalty provision seems to sign a contract that would be governed by the copyright laws of another country.
+The chances of this condition being of any help to regional composers and lyricists are slim.
+The term “equal sharing of royalties” is also vague in the sense that it does not provide for any specific method of computation of the share of royalties of each one involved in the process.
+The compulsory joining of copyrights societies is also a coercive measure and its ambiguous if the society is Indian or international.